IamLucif3r/SKA/README.md

 ![logo](https://github.com/Leviathan36/SKA/blob/master/IMAGES/logo.png)

 ## About
-SKA allows you to implement a very simple and fast karma attack.
-You can sniff probe requests to choose the fake AP name or, if you want, you can insert the name of the AP manually (evil twin attack).
-When target is connected to your WLAN you can active the HTTP redirection and perform a MITM attack.
+SKA is a tool that allows you to implement a very simple and extremely fast karma attack.
+You can sniff the probe requests to choose the fake AP name or, if you want, you can insert the name of the AP manually (evil twin attack).
+As soon as the target gets connected to your WLAN you can activate the HTTP redirection and successfully perform a MITM attack.

 ## Details
-The script implements these steps:
+The script implements these simple steps:

-1. selection of NICs for the attack (one for LAN and one for WAN)
+1. Selection of NICs (Network Interface Cards) for the attack (one for LAN and another for WAN)
-2. capture of probe-requests to choice the fake AP name (***tcpdump***)
+2. Capturing the probe-requests to choose the fake AP name (***tcpdump***)
-3. activation of fake AP (***hostapd*** and ***dnsmasq***)
+3. Activation of the fake AP (***hostapd*** and ***dnsmasq***)

     * the new AP has a DHCP server which provides a valide IP to the target and prevents possible alerts on the victim devices
-4. activation of HTTP redirection (***iptables***)
+4. Activation of the HTTP redirection (***iptables***)

     * only HTTP requests are redirect to fake site, while the HTTPS traffic continues to route normally
-6. activation of ***Apache*** server for hosting the phising site
+6. Activation of ***Apache*** server for hosting the phishing site
-7. at the end of the attack the script cleans all changes and restores Apache configuration
+7. In the end, the script cleans all the changes and restores Apache configuration after the attack.

 ## Screenshots